HFX Wanderers FC: Supporters

 The first supporters group to lobby for a Halifax team to join the Canadian Premier League was founded in September 2016 under the name Wanderers SG.
 At the launch event to unveil HFX Wanderers' identity, supporters announced they were changing their name to Privateers 1882 in order for the club to continue the Wanderers name.
 The 1882 signifies the year of formation for the Wanderers Amateur Athletic Club, who previously competed at the Wanderers Grounds.
 'Privateers' refers to the history of privateering in the region, as well as the popular regional song "Barrett's Privateers".
 Other supporters groups affiliated with the Wanderers include the "Block 108 Ultras", the "Stonewall Pirates", and the "One Ten Den".

-Another unique aspect of Wanderers supporter culture is "The Cookbook", a paper fanzine written, published, and sold by the Privateers 1882 to function as a game-day programme.

 Social media

 There are several long-running fan-based websites which cover the Wanderers, including "The Wanderers Notebook" and The Merchant Sailor.
-The Coast hosts the Wanderer Grounds (sic) podcast in addition to regular sports coverage.
+Local media site The Coast hosts the Wanderer Grounds (sic) podcast in addition to regular sports coverage.
 Most notable is the Down The Pub podcast, whose hosts have interviewed dozens of players and coaches, reviewed almost every game, and also worked with the club to co-host events.
 At the end of each season, the hosts award the "Pubbies" to notable players and events.
+Local press coverage of the Wanderers is available in Spanish through Pelota de Maple, and Josh Healey's HFX Football Post provides reviews, rumours, and interviews.